-Many codependents have attachment injury or intimacy disorders, were victims of childhood trauma due to sexual or domestic abuse, had parents or siblings with addictions or have addictions of their own.
+Many codependents have attachment injury or intimacy disorders.
+They may have been victims of childhood trauma.
+It may be due to sexual or domestic abuse or parents or siblings with addictions of their own.
 For example, a child with an alcoholic father could grow up to be attracted to partners who drink excessively.
-Some people have had extreme losses they’ve never worked through, such as loss of a parent as a young child or loss of a child.
-When these issues begin interfering with daily activities, outpatient therapy may not be enough and residential codependency treatment centers should be considered.
+Some people have had extreme losses they’ve never worked through.
+This may be loss of a parent as a young child or loss of a child.
+These issues can begin interfering with daily activities.
+Outpatient therapy may not be enough and residential codependency treatment centers should be considered.